 Upper respiratory infection - home care; URI - home care

 Colds are very common.
-A visit to your health care provider's office is often not needed, and colds often get better in 3 to 4 days.
+A visit with your health care provider is often not needed, and most colds get better in about a week.
+Some symptoms, such as runny nose and cough can last 14 days or longer.

 A type of germ called a virus causes most colds.
 There are many types of viruses that can cause a cold.
 Depending on what virus you have, your symptoms may vary.